Just the Way You Like It (song)

-"Just the Way You Like It" is a song performed by American contemporary R&B singer Tasha Holiday, issued as the lead single from her debut album of the same name.
+"Just the Way You Like It" is a song performed by American R&B singer Tasha Holiday, issued as the lead single from her debut album of the same name.
 The song features a rap from American hip hop musician Mase; and it was Holiday's only song to chart on the Billboard Hot 100, peaking at #93 in 1997.

 The song contains samples of "School Boy Crush" by Average White Band and "The Breaks" by Kurtis Blow.

 Music video

 The official music video for the song was directed by Lara M. Schwartz.